lukeorth/poison-demo-site/content/posts/introducing-poison.md

 title: "Introducing Poison"
 date: 2022-11-23T13:43:53-06:00
 draft: false
-categories: ["test"]
-tags: ["test"]
+tags: ["hugo","introduction"]
 ---

-Poison is a clean, professional Hugo theme designed to captivate your readers.
+*Poison* is a **clean**, **professional** Hugo theme designed to **captivate** your readers.

+It's also **tiny** and **privacy conscious** with *no external dependencies*.
+That's right---no JavaScript frameworks, icon packs, or Google fonts.
+No ads or trackers polluting your console window (try it out and take a look).  **We kept things simple**.
+A little vanilla JavaScript, a dash of CSS, and the power of Hugo.

+All of the static assets for the site (JS files, CSS, and fonts) are located within the theme's */static/* directory.  **That way you know *exactly* what's going on your site**.

 <!--more-->

-I use this theme on my personal site at https://lukeorth.com, so check it out to see Poison in action.

 ## Features

-In addition to the normal features you get with Hugo (standard Built-in templates, shortcodes, etc.), Poison offers some unique features of its own.
+In addition to the standard Built-in templates and shortcodes that come with Hugo, *Poison* offers some unique features of its own.

-- **Light & dark mode** -- Give readers the choice to read in either light or dark mode.
-Light mode is the default when visitors first visit your site, but you can change this in your config file.
+- **Light & dark mode** -- Give readers the choice to read in light or dark mode.
+The user's preference is stored in local storage.
+Light mode is the default for first time visitors, but you can change this in your config file.
-- **Table of contents** -- Provide readers on a desktop with a floating table of contents.
+- **Table of contents** -- Provide a floating table of contents for readers with large enough screens (i.e. *screen-width > 1600 pixels*).
-- **Series** -- Sensibly link and display content that can be grouped into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).
+- **Series** -- Sensibly link and display content into "series" (i.e. *Tutorial One*, *Tutorial Two*, etc.).

-   This is accomplished using a custom taxonomy, so just add `series` to the frontmatter on each piece of content you'd like to group together.
+   This is done with a custom taxonomy, so just add `series` to the frontmatter on the content you'd like to group together.

     {{< highlight yaml >}}
     ---